navneetset/pebbles-gts-overhauled-readmes/README.md

 For detailed questions, suggestions, or community support, please refer to our Discord server.
 The link can be found in the repository's description or by contacting the mod's maintainers.

 Thank you for choosing Pebble's GTS Overhauled for your server.
-We're committed to providing a quality mod and support experience.
+I am committed to providing a quality mod and support experience.

 ---